devrev/airdrop-template/.github/templates/README.md

 npm ci
 ```

-3. Create your `.env` file from the example:
+3. (Optional) Create a `.env` file to set default values for the prompts:

 ```sh
 cp .env.example .env
 ```

-4. Edit `.env` with your DevRev organization slug and email:
+Edit `.env` with your DevRev organization slug and email:

 ```ini
 DEV_ORG=my-org
 USER_EMAIL=my@email.com
 ```

+These values will be used as defaults when the scripts prompt you for credentials.

 ## Deploy